Music-Recommendation-Engine-Project/Music-Recommendation-Engine/README.md

 3. Get set of recommended artists using Bayesian Personalized Ranking (BPR) model deployed.
    * If artist was not found in the database, recommendation using Spotify recommender is retrived.
 5. For each recommended artists, the most popular songs are provided.
-6. User can list to those songs directly inside the web application.
+6. User can listen to those songs directly inside the web application.

 Application is deployed using Dockerfile and heroku.yml files.